Gothic revolt of Euric: Prelude

-Outbreak of the Revolt
+Outbreak of the revolt

 The enormous defeat of the joint Roman fleet at Cape Bonn against the Vandals in 468 worked as a catalyst for Euric's war plans.
 Besides the morale effect of the lost war the diplomatic efforts of Anthemius failed: in Spain the Suebi, under Remismund, plundered Lusitania, and the Roman commander Lusidius surrendered Lisbon to them.
 Euric openly rebelled against the Roman Empire.
 Arvandus, the praetorian prefect of Gaul, had informed Euric of Anthemius’s strategy and advised him to divide Gaul with the Burgundians rather than make peace.
 Arvandus was later charged with high treason for this act.
 Euric responded swiftly, advancing his forces north into Gaul, where Roman defenses were divided.
 The imperial plans were further undermined by treachery.

-Course of the War
+Course of the war

 The army of Riothamus would be the first to experience the consequences of Arandus' betrayal.
 Following the call of Emperor Anthemius, Riothamus gathered 12,000 men in Armorica.
-This army, from which it is not really known whether the troops of Armorica or Britannia came from, marched to the south of Gaul in the course of 469 to join Paul's Gallic army.
+This army, from which it is not really known whether the troops from Armorica or Britannia came, marched to the south of Gaul in the course of 469 to join Paul's Gallic army.
 Euric defeated the Romano-Breton army at Déols (modern Châteauroux).
 Riothamus’s force was routed, and the survivors fled to Burgundian territory.
 This victory allowed Euric to consolidate his control over central Gaul and push the Roman frontier north to the Loire River.

-In middle Gaul, Roman forces under Paulus and Childeric I stop the Goths at Bourges and briefly recaptured Tours in 470.
+In middle Gaul, Roman forces under Paulus and Childeric stop the Goths at Bourges and briefly recaptured Tours in 470.
 The Goths now suffered a great defeat against the Roman army.
 All the loot they had stolen fell into the hands of Paul.
 Nevertheless continued the Gothic their offensive.
-Paulus was killed shortly afterwards at Angers and in Italy Emperor Anthemius needed his troops to maintain his position against Ricimer.
+Paulus was killed shortly afterwards in the Battle of Angers and in Italy Emperor Anthemius needed his troops to maintain his position against Ricimer.
 Neither party could beat the other and the area north of the Loire remains Roman while the south became Gothic.